ArtmanG/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+tokens are used for letting people into 'restricted areas' of your site. as in staying on the login page until they login in.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+Hide your key, never hard code it in your code that is tracked by git.

 - [ ] Describe how web servers work.

+they deliver your web page request to your web browser, tracking and 'linking together' the correct IP addresses.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+.post .get .put .delete
+   C    R    U    D

 ## Project Set Up